 Collaborations in Oceania

 Lund University's collaborations with Australia and New Zealand take place through student exchanges as well as research and network collaborations.
-The Universitas 21 (U21) network enables in-depth collaboration on many different levels, not just mobility.
+The Universitas 21 (U21) network enables in-depth collaboration on many different levels.

 U21 has five members in Oceania